Current RAJA-Captured Object Families

 Across the current families:

-• owners define lifetime and invariants;
+• host objects define lifetime and invariants;

 • host setup chooses concrete types and gathers state before launch;